SATRA remains open during the coronavirus COVID-19 pandemic and has organised additional online resources and a special webinar programme

-Investigating the European standard for this type of clothing.
+An overview of the European standard for cool environment clothing.

 Image © volkansengor

-The EN 14058:2004 standard specifies the requirements and test methods for the performance of garments providing protection against local cooling of the body in cool environments.
-A ‘cool environment’ is defined by the standard as ‘an environment generally characterised as a possible combination of humidity and wind at a temperature of -5ºC or above’.
+The EN 14058:2017 standard specifies the performance requirements and test methods for garments that provide protection against local body cooling in cool environments.
+A garment meeting the requirements of the standard is intended for use in an environment characterised by the combination of humidity and wind (wind cooling effect) at air temperatures above -5ºC.

 Testing to EN 14058